ben-jax/ben-jax/README.md

 ## 👋 About Me

-Second year Computer Science B.S. undergraduate at Indiana University Bloomington, in the Luddy School of Informatics, Computing and Engineering and minoring in finance.
-Interests in data sciences, finance, investing, artificiall intellgence, full stack development and security.
+Computer Science B.S. undergraduate at Indiana University.
+Specailizing in Artificial Intellegence.
+Data Management Intern at Humana.
+I specializing in AI/ML work which gives me a strong interst in data science and math.
+I also have passion for learning about cybersecruity.

 ---